 On October 16, 1991, a man drove his truck into a cafeteria in Killeen, Texas and proceeded to shoot and kill 24 customers and injure many others.
 Two months after the shooting in Killeen, one survivor states, “I can’t sit in a restaurant with my back to the wall since then.
 I have to be facing the door, able to see everything in the room.”
 Another survivor says that when someone enters that room, his eyes focus on the person’s hands, involuntarily scanning for a weapon.

-On December 8, 1987, nine people died, and five more were wounded by a gunman in a city building in Melbourne, Australia.
+On December 8, 1987, nine people died, and five more wounded by a gunman in a city building in Melbourne, Australia.
 Some employees barricaded themselves in their offices fearing for their lives.
-After the gunman was captured, the man broke free, went to a window and threw himself to his death.
+After the gunman was captured, he broke free and threw himself out a window to his death.
 A researcher collected self-reported data from 447 employees 4,8, and 14 months post-shooting–this was the trauma group.
 Employees from a different building in Melbourne served as a contrast group.
 The trauma group scored much higher than the contrast group on intrusion, avoidance, depression, anxiety, and other psychological issues.
 Even though symptoms lessened over time, there were still many people in the trauma group that were still affected.

 These testimonials show that even if you were wounded or a witness to a mass-shooting, there are still long-term effects.

 Self-Care if You are Survivor of a Mass Shooting

 If you’re a victim of a mass shooting, there are important things you can do: